Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: EXPERIMENTAL SETUP

 \paragraph{Traffic demands} The demand saturation level can be categorized into three levels in ascending order: \begin{itemize} \item \textit{Undersaturated}: 50\% of heavily saturated demand. \item \textit{Slightly saturated}: 75\% of heavily saturated demand. \item \textit{Heavily saturated}: The demand profile is tabulated in Table \ref{tab:demand-profile}, where the maximal traffic flow is 2700vph at the first 30 minutes, greatly exceeding the capacity of the intersection (approximately 1800vph).
 The southbound flow is at the rightmost intersection only. \end{itemize}

-One might wonder, why don't we design a demand with constant flow?
-This is because a constant demand can be solved by some pre-timed constant control, and such simple demand profile is not enough to justify the need of pressure with multi-hop upstream.
-Hence, we develop a dynamic demand that even the best constant controller is only suboptimal.
+One might question why a constant flow demand is not used in Network 1x3.
+The reason is that constant demand can be effectively managed by pre-timed constant control, thus a constant demand is insufficient to demonstrate the advantages of multi-hop upstream pressure.
+Instead, we design a dynamic demand that no constant controllers is optimal and highlighting the need for a more adaptive control.

-For any of these 6 synthetic scenarios, the optimal controller is expected to allocate longer green times to the eastbound phase at the rightmost intersection, while the other intersection(s) should consistently assign the maximum allowed green time to the eastbound phase, given the absence of southbound flow.
+For any of these 6 synthetic scenarios, the optimal controller is expected to allocate longer green times to the eastbound phase to accommodate greater EB demands at the rightmost intersection, while the other intersection(s) should consistently assign the maximum allowed green time to the eastbound phase, given the absence of southbound flow.